-In adolescence, becoming a unique individual, something more than just your parents’ offspring, is a psychological necessity.
+In adolescence, the individuation process heralds the initial stages that a child takes toward becoming a unique individual, something more than just your parents’ offspring, is a psychological necessity.

 Part of differentiating yourself from the world around you is developing a self-image.
 It is the only way to avoid fading completely into your surroundings—and ending up in utter conformity, or worse.

-Individualization is indispensable to society.
+Individuation is indispensable to society.
 In order to sustain itself, society needs diversity.
-Cultures lacking the social norm of individualization are more fragile.
+Cultures lacking the social norm of individuation are more fragile.
 They produce citizens who have identical self-images and behavioral patterns, whereas adapting to change requires diversity, creativity, evolution, and, therefore, critical thinking.

 Our civilization has undergone a long and profound evolution through philosophy, science, psychoanalysis, and politics, leading us to a social norm that rejects the idea that the individual in the family, the social group, or the nation, is like a mere cell in an organ.
 Indeed, everyone has the right and even the “duty” to be reborn by deviating from their origins.

 This is an immense challenge because this act of individuation, this self-creation, arises at a moment when children are not yet able to achieve this “rebirth” autonomously, as they enter an unknown world without even knowing what it will be like.
 We call this period “adolescence” or even “kidulthood” when it lasts a long time—a growing phenomenon.

 Experiencing society predominantly through school or family simultaneously generates pressure to conform and to individualize.
 It comes as no surprise that this causes some problems.